kishoreKunisetty/normal_distribution/README.md

 ```
 Distribution is super class of Gaussian and Binomial and called in both of them for its functionality of reading data from files.

-**both class have thier magic methods(add, repr) modidied hence any number of Gaussian instances can be added or Binomial instances can be added but not Binomial with Gaussian.**
+**both class have thier magic methods(add, repr) modified hence any number of Gaussian instances can be added or Binomial instances can be added but not Binomial with Gaussian.**

 ## how to use?
 ### Gaussian Distribution